 At InformedFed, we typically advise potential clients to retain attorney/legal services (direct legal representation) in just over thirty-percent of the inquiries we receive.
 There are many reasons for this, but all are based on our initial potential client consultation and certain variables presented by the client as well as our judgement of the client’s capacity in assisting in his or her own representation.
 In this article, we will try to cover primary options employees should consider for representation including the pro’s and cons’s of each.

 Attorneys are formally trained and credentialed in the practice of law.
 Some attorneys specialize in public personnel law and fewer number specialize in the representation of federal employees (they can actually be hard to find).
 We always recommend you only seek specialized representation and not rely on general or non-specialized attorneys.
 If we refer you to an attorney, it will only be a specialized attorney and we receive no compensation or benefit from such a referral and maintain no informal or formal association in that regard.
-Attorneys essentially do all the work for you in your representation, though at a much higher cost.
+Attorneys essentially do all the work for you in your representation, though understandably at a much higher cost.
 We have seen hourly fees range from $275 to $400 with retainers between $8,0000 to $12,000 (some cases higher depending on the issues).
-In many cases, those fees are recoverable upon successful appeal.
+In many cases, those fees are recoverable upon successful appeal unlike fees paid to consultants.
 Very few attorneys can be retained under what is commonly referred to as a “contingency fee” and we very rarely see pro bono cases unless the issue is of such importance that certain organizations are willing to underwrite the cost.
 Some employees are willing to pay the much higher up-front and hourly fees for attorneys in return for having the attorney do all the work.
 This is completely understandable.
-If you retain an attorney specializing in the representation of federal employees, depending on your issues, they should be completely familiar with all processes and practices of MSPB, FLRA, EEOC, arbitration, administrative grievances, revocation of privileges and credentials, etc… Hourly rates are typically more than double, sometimes three times as much, than what a consultant charges.
-Like with a consultant. there is no requirement an attorney be physically located near you for representational purposes.
+If you retain an attorney specializing in the representation of federal employees, depending on your issues, they should be completely familiar with all processes and practices of MSPB, FLRA, EEOC, arbitration, administrative grievances, revocation of privileges and credentials, etc… Like with a consultant. there is no requirement an attorney be physically located near you for representational purposes.
 Bargaining unit members wishing to retain the services of an attorney typically must obtain the permission of the local union.
-Consult your local union officials or Master Agreement for more information.
+Consult your local union officials or Master Agreement (union contract) for more information.

 Whether you elect to obtain any form of representation or “go it alone,” the bottom line is that you should make a determination as quickly as possible.
 There are always time limits associated with any issue or action.
 For example, with the Merit Systems Protection Board, you only have thirty-days to initiate an appeal whereas with EEOC you have forty-five days.
 There are usually nuances associated with time limits as well.
 For example, whether an agency noticed you concerning appeal rights concerning an adverse action or establishing initial contact with an EEO counselor.
 Appeals and formal complaints can become very complicated and the longer you wait, the more difficult it will become to either properly represent yourself or obtain qualified assistance.